isomerpages/nlb-biblioasia/_oct-2009/A Graphic Tale in Baba Malay: Chrita Orang Yang Chari Slamat (1905).md

 &nbsp;“[Untitled](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18870711-1.2.16),” _Straits Times_, 11 July 1887, 2.
 (From NewspaperSG)

-W. G. Shellabear, “Baba Malay: An Introduction to the Language of the Straits-Born Chinese,” _Journal of the Straits Branch of the Royal Asiatic Society_ no. 65 (December 1913): 49–63.
+W.G.
+Shellabear, “Baba Malay: An Introduction to the Language of the Straits-Born Chinese,” _Journal of the Straits Branch of the Royal Asiatic Society_ no. 65 (December 1913): 49–63.
 (From JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website)

-W. G. Shellabear, _The Life of the Reverend W. G. Shellabear, DD_, ed. and annotated Robert Hunt.
+W.G.
+Shellabear, _The Life of the Reverend W. G. Shellabear, DD_, ed. and annotated Robert Hunt.
 (Unpublished)

 #### **NOTES**